Moxoo/process-exporter/README.md

-# process-exporter
+# trident
-Prometheus exporter that mines /proc to report on selected processes.
+exporter that mines /proc and /sys .etc., to report on selected processes and os metrics.

 [release]: https://github.com/ncabatoff/process-exporter/releases/latest